chokes-Web-Repositories/Wubby-WikiJS/Logic.md

 - Activation Time: How long it activates for.
 Default is 1.
 - Max Distance: How far you can click this block.
 Default is 32.
 - Toggleable: Whether if this block acts like a switch.
 Default is true.

+### Frame Loop Block
+Emits a signal everytime the server calculates a physics frame.
+<span class="property">Output: The `deltaTime` between the frames.</span>
+> deltaTime is the time (in milliseconds) the server took calculating a physics frame.
+{.is-info}

 ### Humanoid State Block
 Emits a signal when a humanoid changes to the specified state.